Being in school matters!

 There are many ways to contact Alki’s Attendance Office to excuse an absence:

-- Request an absence through Skyward Family Access
+• Request an absence through Synergy Parent Vue

-Skyward Family Access is a great way to make sure your students have cleared their absences.
+Synergy Parent VUE is a great way to make sure your students have cleared their absences.
+Please reach out to the Alki office if you need an activation code to create your account.